backstage/backstage/docs/local-dev/cli-build-system.md

 that helps mimic browser APIs and behavior.

-The Backstage CLI has its own command that helps execute tests, `backstage-cli test`, as well as it's own configuration at `@backstage/cli/config/jest.js`.
+The Backstage CLI has its own command that helps execute tests, `backstage-cli test`, as well as its own configuration at `@backstage/cli/config/jest.js`.
 The command is a relatively thin wrapper around running `jest` directly.
 Its main responsibility is to make sure the included configuration is used, as well setting the `NODE_ENV` and `TZ` environment